nithinmurali/pygsheets/docs/source/authorization.rst

 OAuth Credentials
 -----------------
 This is the best option if you are trying to edit the spreadsheet on behalf of others.
-The authorization process has to be completed only once.
+Using this method you the script can get acess to all the spreadsheets of the account.
+The authorization process (giving giving password and email) has to be completed only once.
 Which will grant the application full access to all of the users sheets.
 Follow this procedure below to get the client secret:

  .. note::
         Make sure to not share the created authentication file with anyone, as it will give direct access